RadicalxChange/rxc-voice/README.md

 python manage.py migrate
 ```

-- Create a superuser to access the admin site
+- Create a superuser to access the admin site.
+Don't forget to give the user a password, you'll need it to log in to the admin.

 ```
 python manage.py createsuperuser